13 Great Campustown Places To Eat

 Whether you have the family, or some time to yourself, or it’s date night, we present some fun ideas on where to eat in Campustown (and we use that term broadly here, as we have picked restaurants in both Champaign and Urbana).
 Some of these are places to get a full meal, while others are great for a treat or a snack.

-- Sakanaya, Green Street, Champaign.
-We mentioned Sakanaya in our previous list of eight great date night restaurants.
+- Sakanaya, Champaign (Green Street).
+We mentioned Sakanaya in our list of eight great date night restaurants.
 If you like sushi, run — don’t walk — to Sakanaya.
 Delicious, fresh, innovative.
 Just be warned, it’s not very large and hard to bring a big group there.
 See our Mom Review of Sakanaya here.

 - Bread Company, Urbana (Goodwin Avenue, near Krannert Center).
 A community staple for many years, it’s always a good decision to go to Bread Company for lunch or dinner.
 Lunch is casual with a diverse menu of both hot and cold sandwiches all put on homemade bread; soups and salads are also popular.
 In the evening, Swiss fondue is the main attraction, with a great wine selection.

-- Naya, Champaign.
+- NAYA, Champaign (Green Street).
 We recently published a review of Naya which declared the upscale Italian-Asian fusion restaurant to be a great place for date night.
 We do know some foodie kids who love it, but for the most part, it’s really a grownup destination.
 Our tip: get a reservation.
 This place is POPULAR.

-- Murphy’s Pub, Champaign.
+- Murphy’s Pub, Champaign (Green Street).
 We really, really, really don’t want to like Murphy’s, but we can’t help ourselves: we love it.
 And yes, we’ve even brought our kids there.
 Hidden talent: they make a mean turkey burger.
 Classic college pub fare at a decent price; order at the counter.

-- Cocomero, Wright Street, Champaign: We love this joint, which brought self-serve fro-yo to Champaign-Urbana.
+- Cocomero, Champaign (Wright Street).
+We love this joint, which brought self-serve fro-yo to Champaign-Urbana.
 It’s never a disappointment.

-- Cracked on Green: While there are a lot of places to get coffee shop pastries and drinks in Campustown, there aren’t a lot of breakfast places.
+- Cracked on Green, Champaign (um, Green Street).
+While there are a lot of places to get coffee shop pastries and drinks in Campustown, there aren’t a lot of breakfast places.
 Cracked is where you can get that egg burrito you’ve been craving; the parmesan truffle tots are nirvana.
 Cracked is the outgrowth of one of the most successful food truck operations to start in Champaign-Urbana.
 (The trucks are still in operation too, and hang out mainly in Urbana.)

 - Mid Summer Lounge, Champaign (Green Street).
 The depth and breadth of ethnic cuisine – especially Asian – in Campustown is one of its biggest assets.
 Dumplings and noodles are the star attraction here.
 A fan favorite: shiitake and chicken thigh noodle soup.
 If you have a picky kid or adult eater, this might not be the place for them.